 Section 4 – Authorized signers on all club accounts shall include the treasurer, secretary and president.
 All bills shall be paid by the treasurer as in the normal course of conducting club business and activities.
 The secretary and president shall only sign when such bill or payment is authorized by the board.

-Section 5 – A thorough review of all financial transaction by a qualified person shall be made once each year.
+Section 5 – A thorough review of all financial transactions by a qualified person shall be made once each year.

 Section 6 – Officers having charge or control of club funds shall give bond as required by the board for the safe custody of the funds of the club, cost of bond to be borne by the club.